whleucka/bodybuilder.nvim/README.md

 # bodybuilder-nvim 💪

 Pump up your functions!
 Automatically fill in the body of your methods/functions with AI, keeping your signatures and docs intact.
-Designed for Neovim, fully async, and with a neat virtual-text spinner while generating.
+Designed for Neovim, fully async, and with a virtual-text spinner that’s more persistent than your gym buddy during leg day.

 ## Features

 - **Treesitter Powered**: Smartly extracts function signature, docstrings, and context.
 - **Async & Non-blocking**: Uses `plenary.curl` to fetch completions without freezing the editor.
-- **Visual Feedback**: Shows a Braille spinner (`⠋⠙⠹...`) inside the function body while generating.
+- **Visual Feedback**: Shows a spinner (`⠋⠙⠹...`) inside the function body while generating.
 - **AI Backend Agnostic**: Works with any OpenAI-compatible API (Ollama, LocalAI, etc.).

 ## Installation